Materia Medica: Unravelling the Silk Road

 Gel Monoprints with Drawing

-Materia Medica: A solo exhibition of BioArt by Anna Dumitriu is on show at CAMUZ – The Contemporary Art Museum of Uzbekistan in Urgench, Uzbekistan, from 3rd April until 2nd June 2026.
+Materia Medica: A Solo Exhibition of BioArt by Anna Dumitriu at CAMUZ – The Contemporary Art Museum of Uzbekistan in Urgench, Uzbekistan, from 3rd April 2026 until at least 2nd June 2026.